LinuxDroidMaster/Fydetab-Duo-DroidMaster-wiki/Documentation/Linux_subsystem/Installing_Wine.md

 ![](/Images/FydeOS/Wine/notepad_working_small.png)

+## 🖵 5.
+Adjust Wine resolution and run Winecfg <a name=step5></a>

-The text from the options looks quite small, I have pending to investigate it.
-One command I'm trying with different resolutions but without luck for now is the following:
+The text from the applications that runs with Wine looks quite small, to fix it we need to change the DPI options using Winecfg.

+1. Run Winecfg with the following command
 ```
-box64 wine explorer /desktop=notepadpp,2560x1440 notepad++.exe
+box64 wine winecfg
 ```
+2. Go to the `Graphics` tab and increate the DPI slide (I set it at 192 but you can increase or decrease the value as you prefer).
+After that when you run anything with Wine, the text and everything will be bigger.